ctgu-vorak/projet-dbweb4/README.md

 # DBWEB4 Project - Social Network - EN

 ## Preamble
-This project is the component of a review conducted for the **DBWEB4 - Web Architecture and Databases** module of the University of Avignon.
+This project is the component of a review conducted for the **DBWEB4 - Web Architecture and Databases** of the Licence 2 in Computer Science of the [University of Avignon].
 It is the result of a month of work carried out on [PHPStorm 2021.1] between 06/04/2021 and 06/05/2021.

 ## Project Objective